Light Nuclei Femtoscopy and Baryon Interactions in 3 GeV Au+Au Collisions at RHIC: Introduction

-Unveiling the interactions between baryons plays a fundamental role in understanding the strong interaction.
 In heavy-ion collisions, the measurements of two-particle femtoscopic correlations have proven to be a powerful tool for gaining insights into the space-time geometry of the particle emitting sources, as well as the interactions between pairs of particles ~\cite{Lednicky:2005af,Wang:1999bf,Chen:2024zwk,STAR:2014shf,ALICE:2020mfd}.
 Experimental efforts have been devoted to studying the strong interactions between particles measured in heavy-ion collisions at RHIC and LHC energies~\cite{STAR:2015kha,ALICE:2023bny,ALICE:2020mfd}.
-However, a majority of the studies have primarily focused on the interactions between light and strange hadrons, such as \pp{}~\cite{ALICE:2018ysd}, \app{}~\cite{STAR:2015kha}, \pphi{}~\cite{ALICE:2021cpv}, \kp{}~\cite{ALICE:2019gcn}, \pla{}~\cite{STAR:2005rpl,ALICE:2018ysd,ALICE:2021njx}, \pXi{}~\cite{ALICE:2020mfd}, \pOmega{}~\cite{STAR:2018uho,ALICE:2020mfd}, and \lala{}~\cite{STAR:2014dcy,ALICE:2018ysd} pairs.
+However, a majority of the studies have focused on the interactions between light and strange hadrons, such as \pp{}~\cite{ALICE:2018ysd}, \app{}~\cite{STAR:2015kha}, \pphi{}~\cite{ALICE:2021cpv}, \kp{}~\cite{ALICE:2019gcn}, \pla{}~\cite{STAR:2005rpl,ALICE:2018ysd,ALICE:2021njx}, \pXi{}~\cite{ALICE:2020mfd}, \pOmega{}~\cite{STAR:2018uho,ALICE:2020mfd}, and \lala{}~\cite{STAR:2014dcy,ALICE:2018ysd} pairs.
 Light nuclei, such as the deuteron, consist of loosely bound nucleons with binding energies on the order of several MeV.
 Conducting femtoscopic measurements between pairs of particles involving light nuclei, such as \pd{} and \dd{}, has significant relevance for the investigation of few-nucleon systems.
-These systems serve as crucial testing grounds for three-body nuclear forces, which are essential for understanding the properties of the hot and dense medium formed in heavy-ion collisions and the intrinsic structures of neutron stars~\cite{Gerstung:2020ktv,Lonardoni:2014bwa,Hebeler:2015hla,ALICE:2023bny}.
+These systems serve as crucial testing grounds for three-body nuclear forces, which may be essential for a more comprehensive understanding of the properties of the dense matter~\cite{Gerstung:2020ktv,Lonardoni:2014bwa,Hebeler:2015hla,ALICE:2023bny}.